 Table C: Marijuana Product Manufacturer Marijuana Establishment Agents.
-Shall apply solely to applicants for registration as an agent at a Marijuana Establishment licensed pursuant to 935 CMR 500.100 as a Marijuana Product Manufacturer under 935 CMR 500.050.
+Shall apply solely to applicants for registration as an agent at a Marijuana Establishment licensed pursuant to 935 CMR 500.100: Application for Licensing of Marijuana Establishments as a Marijuana Product Manufacturer under 935 CMR 500.050: Marijuana Establishments.